farooghkz/BHA/README.md

 Bash History Analyser or BHA is a simple script written in Python to Analyse your Bash history and show you which commands or programs are more recent and which are less.

+It may work with history files of other shells such as the plain `sh` or `zsh`.

 ### License
-BHA is free software and it's under GNU GPL 3+ (see LICENSE)
+BHA is free software under GNU GPL 3+ (see LICENSE)

 ### Changes
 * Now BHA counts something like this right: `cat -n afile | grep 0 | les`